SahibYar/Effective-Cpp-Summary/README.md

 };
 ```

-The constructor for `class B` and `class C` are declared `explicit` here.
-That prevent them from being used to perform implicit type conversions, though they may still be used for explicit type conversions, `explicit` is usually preferred because it prevent compilers from performing unexpected \(often unintended\) type conversions.
+The constructor for `class B` and `class C` are declared <b>`explicit`</b> here.
+That prevent them from being used to perform implicit type conversions, though they may still be used for explicit type conversions, <b>`explicit`</b> is usually preferred because it prevent compilers from performing unexpected (often unintended) type conversions.